abenz1267/walker-wiki/walker-and-elephant.md

 elephant generatedoc
 ```

-## Providers implemented by Walker per default
+## Providers implemented by Walker

-Walker implements a bunch of Elephant providers by default, these are:
+Walker works natively with a bunch of Elephant providers by default, these are:

 - bluetooth
 - archlinux packages